MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/ns-dbgmodel-location.md

 ### -field HostDefined

-### -field Offset

-## -remarks

  The HostDefined field has two states that are "Non-Opaque" at the API layer.

       0: Indicates that the offset is a pointer into virtual address space of the target.

       Non-Zero: The defined value is proprietary to the host.
 Clients can propagate and change offset.
 They cannot legally change the value.
       This can be determined by the IsVirtualAddress() method if this structure is built from C++ code.

+### -field Offset

+TBD

+## -remarks

 ## -see-also